MetroStar/conda-vendor/docs/source/user_guide.md

 **note: If no platform option is supplied to `conda-vendor`, it will use the host platform as if it were supplied explicitly.
-This means that `conda-vendor` will use the default set of *virutal packages* specified by `conda-lock`, and so the *virtual packages* might not be correct for the host.
+This means that `conda-vendor` will use the hosts set of *virtual packages*, and so the *virtual packages* might not be correct for the target system.
 To ensure a correct solution supply the virtual packages explictly as explaineed below.**